launchmanifestocontextAIghostwritingagencies

 What I know to be true

-Nobody else is building the infrastructure layer.
+Nobody else is building this layer.
 Every competitor either does the content for you (expensive, doesn't scale), coaches you to write better (no data ingestion, no persistent context), or focuses on a completely different category.

 Griot is the only system that says: bring your own AI.
-We'll structure the data it needs to actually sound like you.
+I'll set up the data layer it needs to actually sound like you.

 The agencies that win won't be the ones with the most writers.
 They'll be the ones with the best systems.